 Anne: We are going to be having a giveaway for Lynn’s book Keep Walking: 40 Days To Hope And Freedom After Betrayal.
 We have three copies she has donated to Betrayal Trauma Recovery.
 Go to our Instagram account @betrayaltraumarecovery and enter the giveaway today!

 Lynn, we are very grateful you have donated these books.
 Do you have any other thoughts before we conclude today?

 Lynn: Sure.
 I just read an article this morning on Facebook by Gary Thomas that was so good.
 He just wrote a book entitled Cherished.
 I love what he said, “If the cost of saving a marriage is destroying a woman, the cost is too high.
 God loves people more than he loves institutions.”
 I think this is such a relief for a woman walking through this and not knowing the end of her story.
 However your story ends, there is hope for you.

 Anne: Thank you so much for being here today, Lynn, and thank you for sharing your experience, strength, and hope through writing this book.
 It’s very meaningful to a lot of women.

-To schedule a support call or join one of our betrayal trauma recovery support groups, click on schedule and join.
-You can find a list of all our services on our services page.
+To schedule an individual session or join the Betrayal Trauma Recovery Group.
 You can also find a link to Lynn’s book on our book page at btr.org/books.

 If this podcast is helpful to you, will you rate it on iTunes?
 Each rating improves our search engine rankings and helps women who are isolated and need help to find us.
 Until next week, stay safe out there.